What we learnt from implementing Ray Dalio’s Error Log method to encourage failures and mistakes in the team, while learning from them.

 Following the Error Logs process from Ray’s Principles should help us (Typito) build a culture that tolerates errors or failures and encourages the team to move fast while not making making the same mistakes.

 1. Maintain 2 separate documents: one for logs related to tech / engineering and another for non-tech / marketing / growth.
 We thought it’s easier to keep this segregation for easier look-up.
 The documents can be called anything you like and can be on any tool you like.
-In our case, we call these docs “Production Issue Logs” and maintain the engineering one on Dropbox Paper and the non-engineering one on Trello as a list.
+In our case using tips for our office, we call these docs “Production Issue Logs” and maintain the engineering one on Dropbox Paper and the non-engineering one on Trello as a list.

 2. Whenever a critical issue happens, the team first works towards resolving it.
 After that, the person who’s most likely responsible for the issue would spend time to summarise what happened and would add a note on the Production Issue Log.
 Here’s an example of non-engineering issue log related to an error I committed in April 2018 when we were experimenting with webinars on video marketing to help our customers: